 On November 17, intelligence source intercepted communications indicating B-52 airstrikes caused the enemy to suffer around 2,000 killed and the two surviving Battalions – 635th and 334th – had received orders to withdraw to Cambodia through the narrow corridor of Ia Drang river, the first along the north side of the river and the latter the south side.
 II Corps decided to finish off the campaign with operation Than Phong 7 conducted by five ARVN Airborne battalions.

 On November 18, a new artillery support base was established at LZ Crooks (YA 875125), secure by 2/5 Air Cavalry Battalion.

-Based on precise intelligence source, 3rd and 6th Airborne Battalions were inserted on the northern area of Ia Drang in the afternoon of 11/18 in order to ambush 635th Battalion at YA 805080 on 11/20.
+Based on precise intelligence source, 3rd and 6th Airborne Battalions were inserted in the northern area of Ia Drang in the afternoon of 11/18 to ambush 635th Battalion at YA 805080 on 11/20.

-And also based on accurate intelligence source, the four 5th, 6th, 7th and 8th Airborne Battalions –after crossing Ia Drang river to the southern side (3rd Airborne Battalion reverted back to the northern side to destroy three training centers), set up an ambush site to intercept 334th Battalion at YA 815070 on 11/24.
+And also based on accurate intelligence source, the four 5th, 6th, 7th, and 8th Airborne Battalions – after crossing Ia Drang river to the southern side (3rd Airborne Battalion reverted to the northern side to destroy three training centers), set up an ambush site to intercept 334th Battalion at YA 815070 on 11/24.